Best Place To Buy Gold Krugerrands

 - The South African unit of currency is known as the “Rand.”

 - The founder and four-term President of the South African Republic was named Paul Kruger.

 1/10 oz Gold Krugerrands.

 Krugerrands are official legal tender of the South African Republic.
 However, they do not carry a face value.
-Instead, they are valued based on their precious metal content like gold bars or silver bars.
+Instead, these South African gold coins are valued based on their precious metal content like gold bars or silver bars.

 Many of today’s investors are accustomed to having a plethora of options for buying world bullion coinage.
 Still, until the early 1980s, there was no other modern gold bullion coin available on the global market like the 1 oz gold Krugerrand.
-It was the first to offer one full troy ounce of high-purity (91.67% fine) gold.
+It was the first gold coin to offer one full troy ounce of high-purity (91.67% fine, or 22 karats) gold.

 Much of this changed later in the 1980s.
 The Krugerrand was caught up in embargoes against South Africa and its system of racial segregation known as apartheid.
 Economic sanctions followed, and production levels dropped for the South African coin.
 During the ‘80s, several other major nations began issuing their own gold bullion coins as well.
 This included the United States, which launched its American Gold Eagle series in 1986.

 After apartheid came to an official end in the mid-1990s, South African gold Krugerrands began seeing more significant market share again.
 Still, they were also up against a more crowded bullion coin scene.
 New additions to the world gold market included the British Gold Britannia and Chinese Gold Panda, among others.

 The gold Krugerrand carries on as one of the most respected bullion series and as the oldest coin of its type.
 The Krugerrand value is recognized virtually everywhere and thus is highly liquid.
 Investors know that when they buy South African gold Krugerrands, they get a solid coin that is widely respected and holds its value well.